sprhawk/ytoolkit/README.markdown

 So, I decide to re-implement it: **OAuth 1.0** and **2.0 (draft 22)**, following the spec as strictly as I could.

 * A base64 implementation is just for fun at the beginning.
-When I finished the code, I had a profiling among with NSData+Base64 (along with [OAuthCore]),  [josefsson's base64] (which is now a GNU CoreUtils implementation) and [libb64].
+When I finished the code, I had a profiling among NSData+Base64 (along with [OAuthCore]),  [josefsson's base64] (which is now a GNU CoreUtils implementation) and [libb64].
 The NSData+Base64 is the slowest, and my implementation is the fastest (On Macbook pro and an iPod 3G).
 Although on a Mac, my implementation is not much faster than  [josefsson's base64] and [libb64], but on an iPod, it is faster enough (both on a Mac and iPod, tested for a nearly 1.5MB png file).
 (You can check the [benchmark] result)

 [OAuth]: http://oauth.net/
 [douban.com]: www.douban.com